 Naadamaadiwin, “Helping One Another” Tribal Special Education Cohort

-A partnership between the Augsburg College Master of Arts in Education program and the University of Minnesota Duluth Center for Indigenous Knowledge and Language Revitalization.
+A partnership between the Augsburg University Master of Arts in Education program and the University of Minnesota Duluth Center for Indigenous Knowledge and Language Revitalization.

-Beginning fall 2012, Augsburg College and the University of Minnesota Duluth will begin a third cohort offering a post-baccalaureate special education license with a focus on tribal communities and learning styles.
+Beginning fall 2012, Augsburg University and the University of Minnesota Duluth will begin a third cohort offering a post-baccalaureate special education license with a focus on tribal communities and learning styles.

 This program will be offered in an online format.
 Courses follow a semester schedule with four semesters and one summer session of instruction.
 Augsburg and UMD cohorts will complete online coursework; they will also participate in an initial orientation and approximately two face-to-face meetings with faculty each semester.
 Students may be placed in student teaching positions within the Twin Cities or Duluth metropolitan areas, or out-state if supervising teachers are available.

 Students wishing to earn a Master of Arts in Education from Augsburg will be required to complete four additional graduate level courses on campus.
-These courses will be offered online and follow a trimester schedule (fall, winter, spring).
 Please review the Augsburg and UMD Tribal Cohort Articulation Agreement for more information.

 To apply, complete the MAE application, request two official transcripts from all previously attended post-secondary institutions, and submit a personal statement of 500 words.
 The application deadline is June 1, 2012.

 Students will be charged the graduate level tuition rate per course credit.
 Tuition is comparable for Augsburg and UMD students.
 Financial aid is available for those who qualify.
 To complete the FAFSA, the free application for student aid, go to www.fafsa.ed.gov.
 Go to www.augsburg.edu/finaid for more information.